How to switch energy supplier when in debt

 Many suppliers may also offer financial help if you’re on a low income and struggling to pay your bills or repay debts:

 If you’re struggling to pay your bills, then the most effective thing you can do is to switch to a cheaper tariff.
-The quickest way to do this is to compare energy deals with us.
-Just follow these 4 steps:
+To compare energy deals with us, follow these 4 steps:

 1. Go to our energy comparison page and click the ‘Get started’ button.